Well what do we have here? another review! For a book this time! And not just any book, but one written for children!

 Visually, I would have liked the book more if it was colored – the black and white was a huge let down for me.
 Or at least, they should have left us the possibility of coloring in the drawings: adding color over shades of gray is not as fun.

-I rate it 3.5 stars out of 5 because of the things i disliked. :s I will keep the book because it really cheered me when i got it, and it also has a special meaning to us. 😉
+RATING: I rate it 3.5 stars out of 5 because of the things i disliked. :s I will keep the book because it really cheered me when i got it, and it also has a special meaning to me. 😉

 see you soon!